rahulgoswami/LLM-based-solr-support-assistant/README.md

 In the project folder create a .env file with your PAT:<br/>
 GITHUB_TOKEN=\<Your PAT\>

-Your initial setup is now complete.
+The initial setup is now complete.